 Yes, it is possible to get travel insurance if you have cancer.
 While it is not guaranteed (it depends on the severity of your condition), most cancer patients should be eligible.

 Cancer travel insurance is offered by a number of specialist travel insurers.
 We work closely with these insurers to ensure you get the best deal on travel insurance for people with cancer.

 Travel insurance for cancer is designed to protect you should cancer or the medications you take for it cause you any problems on holiday.
-It can cover you if have to cancel your trip, require emergency medical attention abroad and the costs to get you home.
+It can cover you if you have to cancel your trip, require emergency medical attention abroad and for the costs to get you home.

 Travel Insurance for Cancer Patients

 We work with a range of travel insurers that specialise in covering pre-existing medical conditions and many offer cover to cancer patients.

 It can be difficult and more expensive to obtain travel insurance while you’re undergoing chemotherapy or radiotherapy.

 If you are struggling to get accepted for cover, you may find it easier to apply for travel insurance after you have finished your cancer treatment.